arialdomartini/functional-programming-in-csharp/chapter-1.md

     * 'A multi-paradigm approach— They say that if the only tool you have is a hammer, every problem will look like a nail.
 Conversely, the more angles from which you can view a given problem, the more likely it is that you’ll find an optimal solution.'
     * Richer perspective when tackling problems.

+# Exercises

+* Write a function that negates a predicate: (see [code sample](FunctionalProgramming/Chapter1/Exercises/NegatePredicate.cs))